 7. Jerusalem remembers in the days of her affliction and her wandering all her precious things which she had in days of old.
 When her people fell into the hand of the adversary, and there was no one to help her, her adversaries saw her; they mocked because of her destruction.

 8. Jerusalem’s sin is appalling!
 She has become an unclean thing.
-All who used to honor her despise her now because they have seen her nakedness.
+All who used to honor her despise her because they have seen her nakedness.
 She herself groans and turns away.

-10. The adversary has spread out his hand over all her pleasant things, for she has seen the nations enter her sanctuary, whom you had commanded should not enter into your congregation.
+10. The adversary has spread out his hand over all her pleasant things, for she has seen the nations enter her sanctuary, whom you commanded should not enter into your congregation.

-12. Is it nothing to all you pass this way?
+12. Is it nothing to all you who pass this way?
 Look, and see, whether there be any sorrow like my sorrow, which has been inflicted on me, with which Jehovah has afflicted me in the day of His burning anger.

 16. For these things, I weep.
 My eyes, my eyes run with water because the comforter who should restore my soul is far from me.
 My children are desolate, for the enemy has prevailed.

 17. Zion spreads out her hands; there is no comforter for her.
-Jehovah has commanded concerning Jacob that his adversaries shall surround him.
+Jehovah has commanded concerning Jacob that his adversaries surround him.
 Jerusalem has become as a menstruous woman among them.

-18. Jehovah is righteous, for I rebelled His commandment.
+18. Jehovah is righteous, for I rebelled against His commandment.
 Hear me, I pray, all you peoples, and see my sorrow!
 My virgins and my young men have gone into captivity.

-20. See, O Jehovah, for I am in distress.
+20. See, O Jehovah!
+For I am in distress.
 My bowels are troubled; my heart is turned within me, for I have grievously rebelled.
 Outside, the sword bereaves; in the house it is like death.

 Lamentations 2